Shomeshwar-K/Deploy-a-Simple-Web-Application/README.md

 2. Access the Application in Your Web Browser with the public IP address and the port number
 3. Once the page loads, you should see the To-Do List app that you deployed.
 You can now interact with the app, add and remove tasks as needed.

-- Note: Stopping and restarting the EC2 instance, will change the Public IP address .
-Be sure to obtain the new public IP address if you need to access the app again after a restart.
+- Note: **Stopping** and **Starting** the EC2 instance, will change the Public IP address .
+Be sure to obtain the new public IP address if you need to access the app again after a Start.

 ![image](https://github.com/user-attachments/assets/d16d6dc9-01db-44ab-96a9-dbba95283136)